scylladb/sphinx-scylladb-theme/docs/source/commands.rst

 2. Open http://0.0.0.0:5500/ with your preferred browser.

-If you don't see docs for all listed versions, try to run ``git fetch --tags`` to download the latest tags from remote.
+If the version drop-down menu does not contain the all of the listed versions, try to run ``git fetch --tags`` to download the latest tags from remote.

 Build HTML for the current branch
 ---------------------------------